Dameon1/triviaGame/Readme.md

-Musical quiz application
+# Musical quiz application

 Tests user knowledge of writers of songs

-Works , but still working on it.
+10 quesstions to answer

+10 seconds to answer each question